Established in 2003, the Centre for Quantum Dynamics undertakes world-leading research in quantum science and technology

 Our research achievements are well known in Australia and internationally, including:

-From 2016-2020 (five years), our researchers published 24 papers in the Nature and Science suites of journals, including two in Nature itself, as well as many more in other high impact journals.
+In the last 10 years (2015-2024), our researchers published 24 papers in the Nature and Science suites of journals, including two in Nature itself, as well as many more in other high impact journals.

 Our facilities